cosmos/rosetta/README.md

 go install cosmossdk.io/rosetta/cmd/rosetta
 ```

 Alternatively, for building from source, simply run `make rosetta`.
-The binary will be located in `tools/rosetta`.
+The binary will be located in the root folder.

 ### Native - As a node command